therealyash13/Morph-Detect-AI-Solution-for-Detecting-Biometric-Face-Morphing-Attacks/README.md

       --is_test True \
       --output_dir 'output' \
     ```
-2. When test by using pretrained weight, first download the model and give the model path:
+2. When test by using pre-trained weight, first download the model and give the model path:
     ```
     python main.py \
       --test_csv_path 'test.csv' \